TinkerUMD/TinkerUMD/demos/ir_receiver_array_demo/README.md

 <br>
 IR Receiver Array Demo
 </h1>
+This demo features an array of seven 56kHz IR receivers oriented in a semi-circle.
+The IR sensor array is connected to an arduino microcontroller and the output is displayed through serial messages.
+The behavior is also visualized through a passive LED display on the sensor array board itself.

+### Purpose
 This demonstrates a circuit that could be used to detect the beacon for navigation in the course.
 It also demonstrates the concept of digital reading multiple sensors.